It’s Saturday today.

-I’m sitting in a friend’s house with the TV on full blast.
+I’m sitting in a friend’s house with the TV on full blast, it is now 8 o’clock.
 I thought I would have a quiet time reading and writing.
 Let me explain.
 Johnny is acting; the last night of Antigone** and there’s a cast party.
 I decided to skip the play and get some reading done but this blasted TV is on, with it’s adverts and corny programmes.
 It’s terrible.
 Can’t even think and find myself watching the damn screen.
 I decided to sit in the kitchen and it’s so much better.

 Let me tell you about these friends.
 They are a very good couple.
 She is dead efficient, finishes her housework in next to no time (they have six kids plus one Aboriginal boy who lives in during school term) and does things like amateur dramatics, social welfare work, reading and I don’t know what else.
 She is only a tiny creature too.
 He is marvellous, has lots of racing pigeons, knows about fossicking and is now back in college trying to get a Diploma in Engineering.
 They are wonderful parents and watching them makes me feel rather inadequate.
 Johnny has a high regard for them.

 I bake our own bread now.
 The kids and Johnny seem to prefer it to the shop bread, which of course pleases me.
 We have ducks in the yard and Marcello is supposed to look after them, they are his and meant for the table.
 Killed one the other day and Johnny cooked it for lunch with lots of green peas and potatoes.
 We also had a salad of lettuce from the garden.
 Just think, homegrown duck and lettuce.